WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Or is he?

 Fast forward eighteen months, stunt woman Malone, along with her boyfriend David who's a researcher working on Moser's case file, are part of a filming crew working on a low-budget Women-in-Prison flick "Death House Dollies".
-The film is being shot in the same prison house Moser was electrocuted at and is directed by some guy played by Psycho's Anthony Perkins.
+The film is being shot in the same prison house Moser was electrocuted at and is directed by some guy played by Psycho (1960)'s Anthony Perkins.

-All in all, Destroyer isn't a bad film, but it is far from good.
-It's common enough not disappoint but, at the same time, too common to be remembered for anything special.
+All in all, Destroyer (1988) isn't a bad film, but it is far from good.
+It's familiar enough not disappoint but, at the same time, too common to be remembered for anything special.
 I strongly suggest just renting this: if you find it a good watch, then you'll have the memory of it stuck on your head forever!
 If it sucks, then at least you don't have the burden of trying to rid a thing no one would buy.

 Bodycount: